Last updated: May 13, 2026

 A few things to know about how Breezy charges:

-• Free tier exists, but barely.
-The Bootstrap plan limits you to 1 active position at a time.
+- Free tier exists, but barely.
+Bootstrap limits you to 1 active position at a time.
 Candidate data is retained for only 30 days.
 No email integration, no scheduling, no analytics.
-It’s a sandbox, not a working ATS.
+It functions as a sandbox, not a working ATS.

 For teams that need more than applicant tracking - like outbound sourcing, automated outreach, or AI-powered candidate matching - Breezy doesn’t cover those functions.
-You’d need a separate sourcing tool alongside it.
-If you’re evaluating your full ATS options for 2026, understanding where Breezy fits in the market matters before you commit.
+A separate sourcing tool would be needed alongside it.
+When evaluating your full ATS options for 2026, understanding where Breezy HR pricing fits against the full recruiting stack matters before you commit.

 What Do Breezy HR’s Bootstrap, Startup, Growth, and Business Plans Include?